bmwcarit/ramses-composer-docs/monkey/manual.md

 ![](./docs/monkey_mesh.png)

 Looking at the [vertex shader](./shaders/phong.vert) you can notice that it uses normal information via the *a_Normal* attribute variable.
 How does the Ramses Composer know how to link mesh attributes to shader attribute variables?
 We have a [dedicated section](../conventions/manual.md#attributes) which explains how to use mesh properties in vertex shaders.
-In this example, we need the mesh normals in order to compute the ligting of the monkey heads.
+In this example, we need the mesh normals in order to compute the lighting of the monkey heads.

 ## Lua Scripting